ckannon/devops-test/README.md

 # devops-test
 A small sample spring-boot repo with to test Dev Ops Candidates

-build the package with the command mvn package

-Run with the script start.sh

-The script start.sh and the artifact DevopsTest.jar must be in the same directory
+Update the file ./dockerfile to perform the following steps:

+- build the java application (use maven)

+- copy the resulting DevopsTest.jar file (from the target directory) into the docker container

+- copy the start.sh script into the docker container

+- have the docker container start the 'start.sh' script by default when it is ran

+- open a pull request to this repository with the required changes to ./dockerfile

-The application will open port 8080 to HTTP traffic - access by going to http://localhost:8080/
+The application will open port 8080 to HTTP traffic - test to make sure it works locally in your docker by going to http://localhost:8080/